 - We can decrease your pain with medication.

 That was in 2003.
-Not one conversation with my doctor could have prepared me for what lied ahead.
+Not one conversation with my doctors could have prepared me for what lay ahead.
 Sadly, I don’t see much difference today.

 I wished I had been told about the hit my mental health would take